 The Fashion Communication program is a unique opportunity for students wishing to prepare for a career within the fashion fields of journalism, trend forecasting, media, public relations, promotion, or special events.
-Students master the skills necessary for professional success through the study of a unique set of foundation courses in fashion, business and strategic communication.
+Fashion communication provides a unique voice within the world of marketing and media.
+Fashion communication success depends on trend knowledge to guide fashion businesses and customers as they navigate all forms of media in marketing decisions.
+Students master the skills necessary for professional success through the study of a unique set of foundation courses in fashion, business and communication design.
 Courses specific to the field of fashion communication give students the opportunities to develop an informed fashion viewpoint and to realize that through industry-based projects and consultations.
 Additionally, students apply critical decision-making and practical experience learned through problem solving both within the classroom and internships.

 Fashion Communication graduates can expect to work in fashion journalism, reporting and editing, advertising, public relations, styling, publicity, visual merchandising, store planning, special event coordination and fashion photography.
 Students who maintain a commitment to fashion communication will find themselves among the most well-prepared undergraduates in the job market.
-A minor in one of the following areas may also be considered: Design Arts, Event Planning, Creative Writing, Small Business Management & Ownership, or Digital Filmmaking.
+A minor in one of the following areas may also be considered: Design Arts, Event Planning, Creative Writing, Business Administration, or Digital Filmmaking.